Alternative Payments Program

 The two alternative funding methods provided through the Ministry of Health are service agreements and sessional arrangements.

-A sessional arrangement is based on a contract between the Physician and Health Authority or similar agency.
+A sessional arrangement is based on a contract between the physician and health authority or similar agency.
 A session is defined as 3.5 hours of service.
-Rates are defined in the Physician Master Agreement (PMA).
+Rates are defined in the Physician Master Agreement.

 Applying for Funding

-For more information regarding the APP contract or sessional funding process please contact the Physician Compensation Branch.
+For more information regarding the Alternative Payment program contract or sessional funding process, please contact the Physician Compensation Branch.